nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <a name="mode"></a>
 #### Switch mode: `mode`
-Switches between the “bookmark” and “timetable” modes.
-Depending on the mode, the behaviour of the commands below changes.
+You can switches between the “bookmark” and “timetable” modes.
+Depending on the mode you select, the behaviour of the commands below changes. <br>
+There are two modes for Zoomaster, Bookmark and Timetable.

 ```
 Format: mode {bookmark/timetable}